-Seeing my brown son swell up with pride when he tells people that his sister loves him so much, because they both have beautiful dark skin melts my heart.
-Seeing my big kids love on the littles, and the way they take so much joy in each other is enough to make me stop whatever I am doing and thank God for His mercy.
+Seeing my brown son swell up with pride when he tells people that his sister loves him so much because they both have beautiful dark skin melts my heart.
+Seeing my big kids love on the littles, and the way they take so much joy in each other is enough to make me literally stop whatever I am doing and thank God.

 ‘At 11, his adoptive parents abandoned him at a hospital, never to return.
 ‘Mr. Peter, can I call you my Dad?’
 I began to cry uncontrollably.’: Single dad adopts 11-year-old boy from foster care after biological, adoptive family abandon him